 Communications Are Much Easier

 The ONLY option in our early days was dial up internet with Telefonica.
-Mobile phones coverage was also only available through them, and coverage was diabolical and non-existent away from major towns.
-These days, we have broadband in most places, although fibre is still very limited, but we do have decent mobile phone coverage with 4g.
+Mobile phone coverage was also only available through them, and coverage was diabolical and non-existent away from major towns.
+These days, we have broadband everywhere, fibre in most places and we have decent mobile phone coverage with 4g almost everywhere on the island and plenty of 5g too.

 There Are Loads More Flights To The UK

-Flights to UK were pretty much limited to Thursdays and Sundays, and the choice was basically British Airways or Monarch, unless you could get a seat on a plane chartered by a holiday company, and it was expensive!
-We used to budget €200 for a return ticket, which meant saving for months to visit the family.
-These days the low cost carriers have given us much more choice, and you can fly to UK pretty much any day of the week.
+Flights to UK were pretty much limited to Thursdays and Sundays, and the choice was basically British Airways, with their GB Airways brand, or Monarch, unless you could get a seat on a plane chartered by a holiday company, and it was expensive!
+We used to budget €200 each for a return ticket, which meant saving for months to visit the family.
+These days the low cost carriers have given us much more choice, and you can fly to UK every day of the week.

 There’s Massively More Choice On Shopping